student-hub/flutter-workshop/README.md

 ---

 Subsequent sections will link to a tag in this repository which has the code you should end up with at the end of that section.
 You can use them to skip a section or cross-check your code if you have a problem.
+Keep in mind that the code snippets in this document are often not complete, since they are only meant to help you understand what you need to do.
+Avoid copy-pasting and try solving problems yourself before opening **Spoiler** sections or looking up the complete code in this repository.

 The code that corresponds to this section can be found [here](https://github.com/acs-upb-mobile/flutter-workshop/tree/new_app).

 ### Change it up